Arellano1995/distributed_computing/unidad_1/README.md

 Byzantine Fault Tolerance

 This fault tolerance system is very useful, especially in distributed systems where there are a large number of components or nodes in the game, so when some of these nodes fail or are violated, algorithms such as: PoW (Job Test) are used. and PoS (Stake Test), these works with the logic of the Byzantine generals, that in a nutshell, each node receives an order, and, in turn, this node issues the same order to the other nodes, even if a node will fail and deliver a different result, the correct result can be determined, assuming that the result that appears most frequently is correct.

+#7 SLIs SLOs and SLAs https://youtu.be/LKpIirL8f-I
+Usually, we create a distributed system to improve the performance and reliability unlike a centralized system.
+SLIs, SLOs, and SLAs help us to measuring the reliability and performance of the system, if you don't measure how wll you're doing you'll never know wheter you've achied this goal or not.
+SLAs can be interpreted by the user as a message that tells how the operation is.
+For example, how often do you check that the system is up? and, what does it mean to be up?.
+If you promise to fix a system failure within 22 minutes.
+The time you mentioned must be precise and reliable by the end user.
+Never promise that you will take less time to repair a system failure if you really can't.